sandhya719/employee-review-main/README.md

         npm start || nodemon index.js
    ````

-#### If you want to make an employee as admin then use the secret key : happy.
+#### If you want to make an employee as admin then use the secret key : sandy.

 ### Features